volodymyrzuyev/gotype/README.md

 # Use Cases
-- [ ] 1.
+- [x] 1.
 Be able to view and scroll thrugh a text file
-- [ ] 2.
+- [x] 2.
 Have simular navigation as vim
-    - up/down/left/righ - k/j/h/l
+    - [x] up/down/left/righ - k/j/h/l
     - w to move up 1 word
     - b to move down 1 word
-- [ ] 3.
+- [x] 3.
 Able to save a text file to disk
-- [ ] 4.
-Be responsive nad not feel "slow" on my computer
+- [?]
+4. Be responsive nad not feel "slow" on my computer
-- [ ] 5. implement modes
+- [x] 5. implement modes
     - "normal" : where you scroll thrugh text
     - "editing" : where keys you press are typed into the document
 - [ ] 6. implement undo - press a key and go back 1 "editing" sesion